You’ve weighed the pros and cons of the AP program, and you would like to have your student try out a class or two.

-Here’s what you need to know!
+Here’s what you need to know.

 There are thousands of online courses that claim to prepare your student for a specific AP exam.

 You can look for specific criteria to help you distinguish the good from the bad.

-The other thing to keep in mind is that AP classes online will take more focus and discipline from your student than an in-school class.
+The other thing to keep in mind is that online AP classes will take more focus and discipline from your student than an in-school class.

 Most online classes are self-paced, which can be great for motivated students but a real drawback for those who tend to procrastinate.

-What to Look For in AP Classes Online
+What to Look for in Online AP Classes

 #1 Is the online class accredited?

 If the class is not approved by the College Board in your state, then you have no guarantee that it will cover the material your student needs to pass the exam.

 #2 Is the teaching style engaging?

 Does it fit your student’s specific learning needs?
 There are a variety of learning styles, and no one is better than another.

 Sitting for the exam when your child still hasn’t heard back on work they submitted will not give them a lot of confidence.

 #4 Is the workload bearable?

 You may want to help them make a schedule so they aren’t cramming every Friday to catch up.

 #5 Is the online interface easy to use?

 The class interface online should be intuitive, and there should be someone to ask questions of if something goes wrong.

 #6 How well do students of the online class do on the AP exam?

-Graduates should do well on the AP exam.
 Before you choose a course for your student, find out how graduates have done on the AP exam.

-You can often Google the name of the course with “reviews” to find information.
+You can often Google the name of the course with “reviews” to find information

-Don’t assume that you’ll have to fork out major cash for AP classes online.
-In fact, many state-related providers offer a lower fee to in-state students.
+Don’t assume that you’ll have to shell out major cash for AP classes online.

 You’ll probably have to prove that you live in the appropriate state, community, or school district before your student can sign up.

 It may be worthwhile to take highly-rated courses rather than classes that are local to your state, however you may find yourself paying quite a bit for these classes.

 This can save you a lot compared to structured online courses, but there won’t be interaction or anyone to ask questions of.
-This can be a major drawback for many students.

-Prepare Your Student for AP and College Wisely
+Prepare Your Student Wisely for AP and College